Case Study: Pavemint

 Lack of Technical Documentation

-Insufficient documentation of the system’s technical aspects hindered maintenance and operations.
+Insufficient documentation of the Pavemint system’s technical aspects, including architecture, APIs, configurations, and integration guidelines, creates difficulties in maintenance & operations.

 Implemented Solution